mayankshah1607/Enigma-Microservices/README.md

-# Enigma Backend (Microservices)
+# Enigma Microservices
-Microservices for "Enigma" by IEEE-VIT
+"Enigma" (by IEEE-VIT) implemented as a microservices architecture using Golang

+> Note : This project is still in a development phase and was implemented as an experiment.
+This may not be used in production.